2019 FIBA Under-17 Women's Oceania Championship

-The 2019 FIBA Under-17 Women's Oceania Championship is an international under-17 basketball tournament held from 19 to 24 August 2019 by FIBA Oceania in Nouméa, New Caledonia.
+The 2019 FIBA Under-17 Women's Oceania Championship was an international under-17 basketball tournament held from 19 to 24 August 2019 by FIBA Oceania in Nouméa, New Caledonia.
 Australia were the defending champions and they successfully defended their title after defeating New Zealand in the final, 88–41.

-Hosts Selection
+Hosts selection

 On 23 September 2016, FIBA Oceania announced during their Board Meeting that New Caledonia was to host the tournament.